tonethar/IGME-330-Master/notes/node-and-web-services-1.md

   - https://nodejs.org/en/
 - **npm** is the package (i.e. "library") manager for JavaScript
   - https://www.npmjs.com
-  - There are user-contributed packages for nearly *everything* that a JavaScript dev might want to do - where are links to some packages that we are using in this class:
+  - There are user-contributed packages for nearly *everything* that a JavaScript dev might want to do - where are links to some packages that we are using in this class (let's take a peek at these now):
     - https://www.npmjs.com/package/request
     - https://www.npmjs.com/package/cowsay
     - https://www.npmjs.com/package/webpack